combopixels/demo/README.md

 #Demo README

-This is a simple readme file
+This is to cause trouble

 ##Heading 2